s1846118/Navigation/README.md

 - This script will return us a 'nice' path plan around the lake by visiting n different points.

 Arguments:
-lochEdge - Path to the GEOJSON file representing the outline of the loch. startLoc - Coordinates of the starting location of EdVarka n - Number of centroids loch - Name of loch.
+lochEdge - Path to the GEOJSON file representing the outline of the loch. \newline startLoc - Coordinates of the starting location of EdVarka n - Number of centroids loch - Name of loch.
 When we save geojson files after running script